plan-systems/design-docs/README.md

 ## Welcome to PLAN!

-PLAN is a free and open platform for groups to securely communicate, collaborate, and coordinate.
+PLAN is a free and open platform for groups to securely communicate, collaborate, and coordinate efforts and activities.
 PLAN features:
 - Channels specialized for chat, file sharing, interactive maps, forms, tasking, scheduling, and inventory management
 - A user interface where channels and objects are placed into virtual spaces
 - Peer-to-peer storage and infrastructure that doesn’t require a central server